cloud-66-internal/help.cloud66.com/_rails/how-to-guides/deployment/systemd.md

 ## Migrating from Bluepill to systemd

+<div class="notice notice-danger"><p>
+🚨 systemd is only supported by Ubuntu version 16.04 and up.
+Please do not attempt to upgrade previous versions to use systemd - it will fail.
+</p></div>

 If your servers are currently using Bluepill and you would like to transition to using systemd then please follow this checklist:

 1. Ensure none of your process **initialization strings** - including processes for custom web servers - use daemonization flags like `-d` or `-daemonize`.
 Using these flag with systemd will cause the process to terminate prematurely.